xuanzee/PUI2016_fb55/README.md

 # PUI2016_fb55

 This repository contains the assignments for NYU CUSP Principles of Urban Informatics 2016.
 Check here for the new assignments, and for the solutions to be posted.
+For class material please go [here](https://github.com/fedhere/UInotebooks) (including the lecture slides, [here](https://github.com/fedhere/UInotebooks/tree/master/slides)).

 Welcome to CUSP and to Principles of Urban Informatics!
 In my class I expect to see a supportive, collaborative attitude from all of you, to assure we maintain and foster a learning environment that leads to rigor, excellence, and happiness.